BluAS, webpage controller for BluOS

 To communicate with your BluOS-player three technical parameters are important:

-• IP address of your BluOS player within your local network (you can find the address by choosing diagnostic info in your Controller app)
+• IP address of your BluOS player within your local network (use the BluAScan web page or find the address by choosing diagnostic info in your Controller app)

 • Portnumber to which the API of BluOS-player listens to (default 11000)